Caiwei-Zhang/GenericCausalTree/README.md

 ## Data Analysis
 A data analysis example is offerd in `./Data analysis/`.
-We build a generalized causal tree to find the heterogeneity of racial disparities between American Whites and American Africans.
+We build a generic causal tree to find the heterogeneity of racial disparities between American Whites and American Africans.
 The data we use is from Treatment Episode Data Set: Admissions 2015 (TEDS-A-2015), a program that collects the information of admissions to substance abuse treatment occurring in 2015.
 TEDS-A-2015 is available on the website of [Substance Abuse & Mental Health Data Archive (SAMHDA)](https://www.datafiles.samhsa.gov/).